skm1995/file-to-array-converter/README.md

 # file-to-associative-array-converter

-App which converts .csv .json .xml files into arrays and display as an associative array.
+App which converts and display .csv .json .xml files as an associative array.
 Files are located under: public/files directory.
 File extensions can be controlled by .env file.